4d/docs/website/translated_docs/pt/Concepts/methods.md

  PRINT SELECTION([Customers])
 ```

 This capability simplifies your methods dramatically.
-No exemplo, não precisa saber como funciona o método `MODIFICAR CLIENTE`, só o que ele faz.
+This capability simplifies your methods dramatically.
 This is the second reason for using subroutines—to clarify your methods.
 In this way, your methods become extensions to the 4D language.

 Se precisar mudar seu método de pesquisa de clientes nesse banco de dados de exemplo, terá que mudar apenas um método, não dez.
 This is the next reason to use subroutines—to facilitate changes to your methods.